-Yutenji Temple is holding their annual Yutenji Mitama Matsuri (祐天寺み魂まつり) on July 16, 17 & 18, 2016.
+Yutenji Temple is holding their annual Yutenji Mitama Matsuri (祐天寺み魂まつり) this weekend, July 16, 17 & 18, 2017.
 Parents and children from the neighbouring school, Yutenji kindergarten, participate by dancing in colourful yukatas every year.
-Grab lunch at Midorie Organic Cafe then stop by the Temple grounds late afternoon to learn about the eight different Temple structures and buildings then stay late for the dance festival, food and game stalls.
+Grab lunch at Midorie Organic Cafe then stop by the Temple grounds late afternoon to learn about the eight different structures and buildings then stay late for the dance festival, food and game stalls.
 There`s enough for all ages to enjoy.
 Don a yukata and join in the fun!

 Matsuri Hours: Kids festival 17:30 – 19:00 Adult festival 19:00 -20:30 (Cancelled if rain)

 Myoukenzan Yutenji Temple is a Jodo (pure) Sect of Buddhism established about 300 years ago.
 History of the buildings listed below.
 Visit the temple grounds in Spring as it`s filled with Cherry Blossoms.

 – Omote-mon (Main Gate) of Yutenji was built in 1817, the 100th anniversary of Saint Yuten`s death.

 – Jizodo-mon (Jizo Hall Gate) was built some time around 1850 during the tenure of Yuko, the 13th chief priest of Yutenji.
 The architectural style of the gate is called “Yakui-mon” where the roof is supported by two posts in the front and back.

 – Nio-mon (Deva Gate) was donated by Lady Takehime, an adopted daughter of the 5th Tokugawa Shogun Tsunayoshi, in 1735.